Upload APKs, invite testers, and distribute builds to your team instantly — no Play Store review, no waiting.

 Go to Settings → API Keys → tap +.
 Give it a label and copy the key — you won't see it again.

-Run appflight init in your Flutter project, then appflight login and paste your key.
+Run appflight init in your project root, then appflight login and paste your key.

 Build your APK and run appflight upload --flavor stage.
 Testers get notified automatically.

-The AppFlight CLI is a Dart console app that fits into any Flutter workflow.
+The AppFlight CLI is a Dart console app that fits into any Flutter or React Native workflow.
 Upload APKs, manage environments, and automate distribution from one command.

-AppFlight works with the frameworks your team already uses.
+AppFlight works with the frameworks your team already uses — with more on the way.

 Full support — init, login, upload, and CI/CD guides are Flutter-first.